erikerlandson/coulomb/README.md

 In the [`InfoUnits` sub-package](https://erikerlandson.github.io/coulomb/latest/api/#com.manyangled.coulomb.InfoUnits$), `Byte` is declared as the base unit of information.
 Declaring a base unit is special in the sense that it also defines a new kind of fundamental _abstract quantity_.
 For example, by declaring `Meter` as a base unit, `coulomb` establishes `Meter` as the canonical representation of the abstract quantity of Length.
-Any other unit of Length must be declared as a _derived unit_, or it would be considered _incompatible_ with other lengths.
+Any other unit of Length must be declared as a _derived unit_, or it would be considered _non-convertable_ with other lengths.

 Here is an example of defining a new base unit `Scoville`, representing an abstract quantity of [Spicy Heat](https://en.wikipedia.org/wiki/Scoville_scale):
 ```scala